EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up monitoring tools and dashboards (e.g., New Relic, Grafana).
    1. Analyze performance metrics and logs.
    1. Optimize application based on monitoring insights.
-   1. **Real-Time Project:** Implement monitoring for your application and perform optimization based on collected data.
+   1. **Applied Project:** Implement monitoring for your application and perform optimization based on collected data.
 1. **Best Practices:** Use monitoring tools effectively, analyze data for performance improvements, and address issues promptly.
 1. **Practice Exercises:** Set up and use monitoring tools, and perform optimization tasks.
 1. **LeetCode/HackerRank:** Performance monitoring and optimization problems.